yasin-umd/enpm605_spring2024_ros/README.md

 ```bash
 ros2 launch final_project final_project.launch.py
 ```
 The environment should load with two robots.
+If you do not see the robots then there is a good chance that the command ```export GAZEBO_MODEL_PATH=$GAZEBO_MODEL_PATH:<path to the models folder>``` was not added to the .bashrc file or the path to the `models` folder is incorrect.

 ![Simulation Environment](figures/gazebo.jpg)